interspacechat/interspace.chat/docs/help.md

 One cannot however use multiple portals simultaneously, nor can one use the livestream from one portal, and a videoconference from a second portal in the interspace at the same time.

+## **Livestreams**
+Livestreams for each portal can be viewed either in the resizable popup directly in interspace, or in an external tab.
+"View livestream" buttons in portal popups will open a livestream popup in the interspace.
+The "livestream" UI popup and the livestream link in the sidebar sitemap provide external links which will open in a new tab.

+## POAP Tokens

+When POAP Tokens are available to claim for an event, please follow the instructions of the POAP portal to get them!

 ### **On deployments with Discord embed**
 The textchat window will always open to the channel for the open portal, but one can use the menu in the textchat popup to navigate to channels for other portals.